 +35725368683

-There are four legal ways in which a foreigner can get Cypriot citizenship:
+In 2025, there are three legal ways in which a foreigner can get Cypriot citizenship:

-Below is a detailed description of each application type and required documents.
+Below is a detailed description of each citizenship application type and the required documents.

 How to apply

-The applicant must prepare a complete list of entries and departures from Cyprus (based on passport stamps), confirming the above required days of stay.
+The applicant must prepare a complete list of entries and departures from Cyprus, based on passport stamps, to confirm the required days of stay.
 Each family member has to file a separate application and pay the required fee.

 • Birth certificate*